v-bortsov/expo-generator/README.md

-# Fake data new age
+# Faker of data the new age
 ## SonarQube
 ### Start it
 ```bash